-We have never commercialized a product candidate, and we currently have no sales force, marketing or distribution capabilities.
+As an organization, we have never commercialized a product candidate, and we currently have limited marketing and no sales force, market access or distribution capabilities.
 To achieve commercial success for a product candidate, which we may license to others, we will rely on the assistance and guidance of those collaborators.
 For any product candidates for which we retain commercialization rights, we will have to develop our own sales, marketing and supply organization or outsource these activities to a third party.